 We specialize in assessing, diagnosing, and treating injuries related to muscles, bones, ligaments, joints, and nerves.
-We help restore physical function with a range of treatment techniques such as manual therapy, injury specific exercise prescription, medical acupuncture, and various electrophysical modalities.
+We help restore physical function with a range of treatment techniques such as manual therapy, injury specific exercise prescription, movement retraining, medical acupuncture, and various electrophysical modalities.
 Our physiotherapists are highly trained, providing clients with complementary treatment options that involve many of the techniques described below.

 Our therapists utilize a wide selection of manual techniques, dependent on the needs of our clients.
 Manual stretching, friction massage, trigger point, and myofascial release are some of the treatments designed to restore normal length and mobility to soft tissues.
 Joint mobilization techniques are utilized to restore full range of motion in a joint, following loss of mobility.
 If required, joint manipulations may also be used provided that the therapist has the appropriate training and the patient’s consent.